-- be citizens of a sub-Saharan African country
+- be citizens of any sub-Saharan African country

-As of May 2015, the program prioritizes applicants holding a faculty position or demonstrating a durable commitment to higher education, but does not restrict eligibility to such individuals.
+As of May 2015, the program prioritizes applicants holding a faculty position or demonstrating a durable commitment to higher education in Africa, but does not restrict eligibility to such individuals.

 The program seeks to promote diversity and encourages women to apply.